Preimage problems for deterministic finite automata: Extending large subsets

-Problem~\ref{pbm:totallyextensible_large} is equivalent to deciding the existence of an avoiding word for a subset $S$ of size $\le k$.
-Note that both problems are equivalent for $k=1$, which is the problem of avoiding a single given state.
-Their properties will also turn out to be different than in the case of $k \ge 2$.
-We give a special attention to this problem and study it separately. \begin{problem}[Avoidable state] Given $\mathrsfs{A}=(Q,\Sigma,\delta)$ and a state $q \in Q$, is there a word $w \in \Sigma^*$ such that $q \notin Q\cdot w$? \end{problem}
+Problem~\ref{pbm:totallyextensible_large} is equivalent to deciding the existence of an~avoiding word for a~subset $S$ of size $\le k$.
+Note that Problem~\ref{pbm:extensible_large} and Problem~\ref{pbm:totallyextensible_large} are equivalent for $k=1$, when they become the problem of avoiding a~single given state.
+Its properties will also turn out to be different than in the case of $k \ge 2$.
+We give a~special attention to this problem, defined as follows, and study it separately.